jjhiggz/higgzcode-lessons-how-to-assessment/readme.md

 I'm going to be honest.
 This is a small community here.
 Nobody knows about this school and having a degree from "Higgzschool" doesn't mean shit.
 The thing that will mean shit is if you learn how to code.
 If you cheat your way through this program, then you will not know how to code and won't be able to get a job.
 You are going to need to be able to work on your own projects, solve algorithms, and interview well by the end of this.
 I am also very flexible with you and how you move your way through this program so just don't cheat.

+** Note **
+Using Google is not cheating.
+As a developer, you will regularly be faced with shit that you do not know.
+Googling shit is not a sign of stupidiy it is a sign of intelligence.

 ## 2. Pass / Fail

 These assessments are pass / fail.
 You have to do all of the things that I am asking you to do on it... period.
 If you can't do them you are not ready to move onto the subsequent material, and would be better off waiting until you are caught up and following along with the material online.